Covariant formulation of the Berry connection in non-Hermitian systems: Examples

 Evidently, after such a rescaling the left–right Berry connection acquires an additional imaginary term.
-As a consequence, along a given open-path trajectory the Berry phase develops a dissipative component $\gamma_d=\int (\tanh\xi)\mathrm d\xi$.
-This shows that within the conventional non-Hermitian formalism the biorthogonal gauge freedom alone can induce a geometric `amplification' or `attenuation' of a state along open paths in the system parameter space, even though the energy spectrum itself remains entirely real.
+As a consequence, along a given open-path trajectory the Berry phase develops a dissipative component $\gamma_d\equiv\int (\tanh\xi)\mathrm d\xi$.
+This shows that within the conventional non-Hermitian formalism the biorthogonal gauge freedom alone can induce a geometric dissipation of a state along open paths in the system parameter space, though the energy remains real.